coderjs/NeighborhoodMap/README.md

  Basic contact information is provided for each restaurant from the Foursquare API.

 ## Project Objectives
-TODO: The objective of this project was to implement the following learning into a single project:
+The objective of this project was to implement the following learning into a single project:
 1. HTML
 1. CSS
 1. Javascript & jQuery